ait-aecid/aminer-configuration-engine/README.md

 ## **Execution**

 1. Drop relevant files into directory [data](data).
-The log data has to be of a single type (e.g. audit or ApacheAccess).
+The log data has to be of a single type (e.g. audit or Apache Access).
 The given sample data in directory [data](data) is Apache Access data from [AIT Log Data Set V2.0](https://zenodo.org/records/5789064) and should be removed before dropping new files.
 2. Execute command (from within the directory):
 ```bash
 python3 create_config.py [-h] [-d DATA_DIR] [-p PARSER_NAME] [-pd USE_PARSED_DATA] [-id DETECTOR_IDS] [-o OPTIMIZE] [-pre PREDEFINED_CONFIG_PATH]